sauravk-RI/WeRoCon-Group/IMU/Documentation/IMU_Orientation_Sensor_Fusion.md

 ## Why this matters

 If you're working with drones, robots, IMUs, or anything that needs to know its own orientation, you'll run into these exact concepts.
-This doc breaks them down without assuming prior knowledge.
+This file breaks them down without assuming prior knowledge.

 ## Key concepts (quick summary)